emb-riscv/specs-markdown/device-control-block.md

 - marchid
 - mimpid

-Other registers that migh need attention:
+Other registers that might need attention:

 - required for the debug module (are these per-hart or per-device?):
   - dcsr